Interviewing for a job is an opportunity to demonstrate your personality, abilities, and experience for the position.

 My employer has acknowledged me as (add-achievement) throughout my (add sector) career.
 This, I believe, is due to my desire to go above and beyond.
 I've mentioned that I'm organized, effective at problem-solving, and friendly in my skills section."

-Why do Employers Ask, “Walk Me Through Your Resume” In the Beginning?
+“Walk Me Through Your Resume” Sample Answer 4:

 How long should you spend on walk me through your resume?